-It wasn't like that in the 80s, to the point that too the co-founder of Apple Steve Jobs he gave bold ABC interviews in which he reassured anxious Americans that no, the advent of computers would pose no privacy concern.
+This was not the case in the 80s, to the point that too the co-founder of Apple Steve Jobs he gave bold ABC interviews in which he reassured anxious Americans that no, the advent of computers would pose no privacy concern.
 Steve Jobs Privacy Apple.
-Read it slowly.
+Re-read slowly.
 But what comes to your mind, fools.

 The dialogue with the journalist Ted Koppel (it's on YouTube but I place it here) opens with a formidable cross-section of the period, even if all the 12 minutes of the video are really worth it.

 The idea is a computer problem in Cape Canaveral and continues with the list of all the revolutions that computers would have brought in 1981.
-Among the various “magnificent and progressive fates,” to quote Leopardi, the problems that computers could have brought to privacy are mentioned several times.
+Among the various "magnificent fates and progressives," to quote Leopardi, the problems that computers could have brought to privacy are mentioned several times.